-If a person in a group for whom an additional or booster dose is recommended has had laboratory confirmed COVID-19 infection after a completed primary vaccine course (i.e. a breakthrough infection), the additional or booster dose should be delayed for at least six months after the COVID-19 infection was diagnosed.
+If a person in a group for whom an additional or booster dose is recommended has had laboratory confirmed COVID-19 infection or a positive COVID-19 antigen test with symptoms after a completed primary vaccine course (i.e. a breakthrough infection), the additional or booster dose should be delayed for at least three months after the COVID-19 infection was diagnosed.